SmartFi Trading Up 0% Over Last Week (SMTF)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-SmartFi launched on September 16th, 2022.
+SmartFi’s genesis date was September 16th, 2022.
 SmartFi’s total supply is 16,894,524 tokens.
-SmartFi’s official website is smartfi.com.
 The Reddit community for SmartFi is https://reddit.com/r/smartfi/ and the currency’s Github account can be viewed here.
+The official website for SmartFi is smartfi.com.
+SmartFi’s official message board is smartfiportal.medium.com.
 SmartFi’s official Twitter account is @smartfiportal and its Facebook page is accessible here.
-SmartFi’s official message board is smartfiportal.medium.com.

 Buying and Selling SmartFi

-It is usually not possible to buy alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
-Investors seeking to acquire SmartFi should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SmartFi using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as SmartFi directly using US dollars.
+Investors seeking to trade SmartFi should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy SmartFi using one of the aforementioned exchanges.

 Receive News & Updates for SmartFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.